CristianColdea/EM_efficiency_map/README.md

 To-do list:
 * ~~Understand the EM model~~.
-* Efficiency is computed based on regression => we need a function to implement the regressor so efficiency could be delivered continuously across speed     and torque ranges.
+* ~~Efficiency is computed based on regression => we need a function to implement the regressor so efficiency could be delivered continuously across speed     and torque ranges~~.

 ## Status